PlanterApp/planter_blog/content/posts/when-to-start-seeds-indoors/index.md

 ## Frost dates and growing season length

-Your [local frost dates](https://info.planter.garden/growing-calendar/how-to-use/) are key drivers for when to start seeds indoors.
+Your [local frost dates](https://info.planter.garden/growing-calendar/how-to-use/) are key drivers for when to start frost-sensitive seeds indoors.
 Your **last frost date** in spring provides a rough indication of when it may be safe to start planting out frost-sensitive plants (which are commonly started indoors).
 Your **first frost date** in fall provides a rough indication of when your frost-sensitive plants may start dying back from the cold.
 Some frost-sensitive crops may need to be started early indoors to have enough time to mature and produce a harvest in your **growing season** (the time between the last frost date and first frost date).

 In [Planter](https://planter.garden/gardens), the [Growing Calendar](https://info.planter.garden/growing-calendar/how-to-use/) will show you the **Start Inside** window where you can start seeds indoors for various plants.
 The Start Inside window in Planter takes into account your [local frost dates](https://info.planter.garden/growing-calendar/how-to-use/) and common recommendations for how many weeks ahead that plant should be started indoors.
 It's important to know that its not necessarily safe to transplant outdoors exactly on your last frost date- for more detail on this check out [When Can I Plant Outdoors?](https://blog.planter.garden/posts/when-to-plant-outdoors/)